OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Decompiling to UnCrackable-Level1/src (cfr)
 ```

-You should now find the decompiled sources in the "Uncrackable-Level1/src" directory.
+You should now find the decompiled sources in the directory <code>Uncrackable-Level1/src</code>.
 To view the sources, a simple text editor (preferably with syntax highlighting) is fine, but loading the code into a Java IDE makes navigation easier.
 Let's import the code into IntelliJ, which also gets us on-device debugging functionality as a bonus.

 Open IntelliJ and select "Android" as the project type in the left tab of the "New Project" dialog.
 Enter "Uncrackable1" as the application name and "vantagepoint.sg" as the company name.
 This results in the package name "sg.vantagepoint.uncrackable1", which matches the original package name.
 Using a matching package name is important if you want to attach the debugger to the running app later on, as Intellij uses the package name to identify the correct process.

 <img src="Images/Chapters/0x05c/intellij_new_project.jpg" width="650px" />

-Choose "Add no Activity"

-In the next dialog, pick any APK - we don't want to actually compile the project, so it really doesn't matter.
+In the next dialog, pick any API number - we don't want to actually compile the project, so it really doesn't matter.
 Click "next" and choose "Add no Activity", then click "finish".

-Once the project is created, expand the "1: Project" view on the left and navigate to the app/src/main/java folder.
+Once the project is created, expand the "1: Project" view on the left and navigate to the folder <code>app/src/main/java</code>.
 Right-click and delete the default package "sg.vantagepoint.uncrackable1" created by IntelliJ.

 <img src="Images/Chapters/0x05c/delete_package.jpg" width="400px"/>

-Now, open the "Uncrackable-Level1/src" directory in a file browser and drag the "sg" directory into the now empty "Java" folder in the IntelliJ project view (hold the "alt" key to copy the folder instead of moving it).
+Now, open the <code>Uncrackable-Level1/src</code> directory in a file browser and drag the <code>sg</code> directory into the now empty <code>Java</code> folder in the IntelliJ project view (hold the "alt" key to copy the folder instead of moving it).

 <img src="Images/Chapters/0x05c/drag_code.jpg" width="700px" />